 Free entry.
 Oathill Lane, Rodmarton, Cirencester, Gloucestershire GL7 6PU

-Originally known as Corinium Dobunnorum, Cirencester was settled by the Romans in the 2nd century.
-It was a thriving town – the second largest in England after London – with a prime position on three main Roman roads.
+Originally known as Corinium Dobunnorum, Cirencester was settled by the Romans in the second century.
+It was a thriving settlement – the second largest town in England after London – with a prime position on three main Roman roads.
 The town was home to a theatre, basilica and forum to cater to its 10,000–20,000 residents.
 But most impressive was its amphitheatre.

-The amphitheatre was built just outside the town walls and could hold 8000 spectators, who would come to watch events like gladiatorial contests and executions – later in the 18th century it was used for bull-baiting, giving it the nickname the ‘Bull Ring’.
+The amphitheatre was built just outside the town walls and could hold 8000 spectators, who would come to watch events like gladiatorial contests and executions.
+Then later in the 18th century it was used for bull-baiting, giving it the nickname the ‘Bull Ring’.
 Today all that’s left are the earth mounds showing where the original seating banks were, giving you an idea of its scale.

 Free entry.
 Address: Cotswold Avenue, Cirencester, Gloucestershire GL7 1XW

 Set on the banks of the River Evenlode, North Leigh Roman Villa was a ‘courtyard villa’ – an architectural style with buildings on three sides and a gate on the fourth, all set around a central courtyard.
 It was one of Roman Britain’s larger villas, with four bath suites, 11 rooms and 16 mosaic floors – with an almost complete mosaic floor from the 3rd century still remaining.

 Free entry.
 Address: North Leigh, Witney, Oxfordshire OX29 6PZ